Fall on the Blue Ridge Parkway

 Canyonlands National Park

 If you're interested in the wonderful National Parks in the US, check out the National Parks Pages.
 Or just pick a page at random from the menus.
-The most recent additions to the National Parks pages are Mammoth Cave National Park, Cumberland National Seashore and Theodore Roosevelt National Park
+The most recent additions to the National Parks pages are Great Sand Dunes National Park, Aztec Ruins National Monument and Mesa Verde National Park

 We've been on many trips where we've had to leave the kayaks home.
 Many of these trips have been in North Carolina and you'll find information on them in the Exploring NC section.

 We've also undertaken several major trips to visit national parks and other sights in the US.
 Descriptions of these trips can be found at Trip West for our trip west in 2008 and Southwest trip for our 2010 trip to the Southwest US.
 Both trips were over 6,000 miles long and took us to National Parks and many other interesting places.
-The trip pages provide photos and descriptions of some of the sights we encountered along, such as the Corn Palace in Michel SD, along the way as well as the national parks and other major attractions.
+The trip pages provide photos and descriptions of some of the sights we encountered along the way, such as the Corn Palace in Michel SD, as well as the national parks and other major attractions.

 We have several pages of photographs to help us remember the beauty of the places we've visited and to share with others.
 We have photos on all the trip pages and we have photo galleries with more photos.
 You can find a list of galleries at Photo Galleries.